 Overall, our findings were encouraging as previous reviews have shown low compliance with STGs/EML for infections and diabetes in Kwa-Zulu-Natal (42-44).
 However, these reviews did not include the duration of therapy as this was not specified and assumed to be at the discretion of the prescriber assessing the patient.

 When evaluating for compliance in adjuvant therapy, the results were found to be consistent with that of tramadol HCl except for the dosage interval.
-Paracetamol, amitriptyline, carbamazepine and diclofenac were all 100% dosage compliant while the diagnosis compliance varied from 94.5% for paracetamol, 96.4% for amitriptyline, and up to 100% for both carbamazepine and diclofenac.(14)
+Paracetamol, amitriptyline, carbamazepine and diclofenac were all 100% dosage compliant while the diagnosis compliance varied from 94.5% for paracetamol, 96.4% for amitriptyline, and up to 100% for both carbamazepine and diclofenac.
+Having said this, there needs to be care when tramadol HCl is co-prescribed with antidepressants and patients with bipolar disorders (14).

 There were two situations that could have attributed to and promoted the overuse of tramadol HCl.
-These are the non-availability of some non-steroidal anti-inflammatory drugs such as naproxen, and the restriction of others due to their side-effect profiles including indomethacin.
+These are the non-availability of some NSAIDs such as naproxen, and the restriction of others due to their side-effect profiles including indomethacin.
 In such cases where the first-line agents are not available, prescribers or the pharmacist recommend the next available analgesic in line as it is difficult to send a patient home without medication.
 This could be tramadol, which will be investigated further in future research projects to help improve the quality of prescribing in this regional hospital.

 As seen, expenditure on tramadol has almost doubled in recent years (Table 6), with the highest expenditure in the OP pharmacy department.
 We will be looking at this further to see if savings can be made in the future without compromising care.
 We will also point out to the authorities some of the inconsistencies with for instance PHC STGs/EML recommending tramadol HCl as a Step 2 weak opioid analgesic but not in the Hospital Level (Adult) STGs/EML (33, 34).
 This can cause problems as seen in Namibia with inconsistencies between national guidelines (45).

 We are aware of a number of limitations with this study.
 It was conducted at only one regional hospital and data was collected over a short period of time which means that the results cannot be generalised.
 Furthermore, regarding the inpatient wards, only the quantity issued to wards was determined and assessed and no level of medication compliance was investigated in the inpatient setting.
-However, we believe our findings are robust with concerns identified that need to be addressed in this hospital in addition to further research on the use of tramadol across public hospitals in South Africa.
+However, we believe our findings are robust with concerns identified that need to be addressed in this hospital in addition to further research on the use of tramadol HCl across public hospitals in South Africa in view of continued concerns with tramadol HCl.
 Proposed activities also include investigating issues of stock control practices especially if poor stock control leads to higher prescribing of tramadol where there are limited other alternatives.
 In addition, looking to introduce measures to enhance proper quantification and forecasting of medicine stocks as well as train pharmacy stock controllers in supply chain management, which are all part of recent developments in South Africa (38).

-5. Conclusion
+5. Conclusion and next steps

 Encouragingly, the prescribing of tramadol HCl was found to be appropriate in most cases in this regional hospital based on the dose, diagnosis and interval indicated in the STGs/EML for South Africa.
 This is in contrast to other disease areas in this region.